Vice president: In business

 In business, "vice president" refers to hierarchical position that ranges from extremely senior positions directly reporting to C-level executives (in non-financial companies), to junior non-management positions with four to 10 years of experience (in financial companies).

 In non-financial businesses, vice presidents often report directly to the president or CEO of the company and are members of the executive management team.
 Some corporations that use this term may have individuals with the title of vice president responsible for specific business divisions (e.g., vice president for legal, vice president for sales and marketing, vice president for finance, and vice president for human resources).

 When there are typically several vice presidents in a company, these individuals are sometimes differentiated with titles denoting higher positions such as executive vice president or senior vice president, with the remaining management team holding the title vice president.
 The title of assistant vice president or associate vice president is used in large organizations below vice president and there can be a very convoluted list of other types of VPs as seen in the next section.

 As many of these VPs have minimal employees reporting to them, their necessity has been questioned, with for example Inc. magazine arguing to flatten the corporate hierarchy.
 Similarly, as universities have adopted a corporate structure there is concern over administrative bloat and over-paying VPs.
 Benjamin Ginsberg, a political scientist and professor, has claimed the proliferation of VPs and other administrators is destroying universities.
 "Corporate vice president" is an older term that usually denotes a vice president that is named as a corporate officer by the board of directors.
 Not all vice presidents in a company in the modern business environment are named as an official corporate officer.

-Hierarchy of vice presidents

-Depending on the specific organization, the following may be an example of the hierarchy of the vice presidents.
-The following list explains where the VP sits in an organization: